 The first step is to put drops of hydrogen peroxide, or a solution of water and hydrogen peroxide that is sold specifically for ear cleaning, into the ear.
 The solution will bubble and break up the wax.
 However, after the bubbles subside, water can be left in the ear.
 Flushing with rubbing alcohol will help dry the ear canal and avoid infection.

 Cleaning ears with alcohol is most useful when you want to tap into its antiseptic properties, such as when you have an infection like swimmer’s ear.
-Follow these steps:
+Here's how to put rubbing alcohol in ear:

 If rubbing alcohol is too harsh for your ears, it can be mixed with equal parts white vinegar.
 Keep in mind that because rubbing alcohol has drying properties, using it too often can lead to inner ear dryness, flaking and itching.